 “Old women can interrupt the council, but I cannot,” Okida said.

 “Enough,” Sharla said as she stood.
 “I see you Okida of Makkari, and Jen of Mantee.
 I see you too Kaodi of Duochi.
 I see you and your natural born.
 More than the other families, you have chosen the natural way to expand our species.
-In this room we are six, seven, or even eight generations removed from the first on this world.”
+In this room we are twenty or twenty-five generations removed from the first on this world.”